-Parents / carers are asked for permission for these biometric technologies to be used by their child:
+Parents / carers are asked for or permission for these biometric technologies to be used by their child:

 Parent / Carers Name:

 Student / Pupil Name:

-biometric recognition system cannot be used to create a w cove student / pupil, I agree to the academy using s, as described above.
-I understand that the images hole fingerprint / palm print of my child and that these h anyone outside the academy.
+As the parent / carer of the a bove student / pupil, I agree to the academy using

+biometric recognition system s, as described above.
+I understand that the images

 Yes / No

-Date:
+cannot be used to create a whe with anyone outside the acad nole fingerprint / palm print of my child and that these images will not be shared lemy.

+Signed:

+C pate: